← Mediatrix MediatrixA Marian study library

 The structural distinction the tradition preserves: Christ is Mediator of redemption, uniquely and ontologically; Mary is Mediatrix of intercession, subordinately and by grace.
 Francis de Sales (Treatise III.8) gives the precise wording.
 The same structure governs Co-Redemptrix: she cooperates with Christ, never in place of Christ; the con- is the Latin preposition of subordinate accompaniment.

-The Fathers did not read the OT as a Marian sourcebook.
+The Fathers did not read the Old Testament as a Marian sourcebook.
 They read it as a Christological book.
 But within that Christological reading, Mary appears wherever Christ appears, because she is inseparable from him in the economy of salvation.
 Four principles govern:

 The four Marian dogmas